illinoistech-itm/jhajek/itmd-525-04/Readme.md

   + You will now see a prompt: ```m4```
 + Issue the comand: ```mongo 192.168.33.10```
   + We will make a connection to mongo from m1
-  + At the mongodb prompt ">" issue the command:
+  + At the mongodb prompt ">" issue the command from page 214/197:

 ```javascript